 They are by far the most numerous types of business and see the most merger and acquisition activity.
-Small business owners might need a valuation for various reasons including purchase or sale of the business, applying for a small business loan, looking to secure venture capital financing or needing a valuation for tax purposes or immigrating to the United States through investment in a business (E-2 visa, EB-5 visa and others).
+Small business owners might need a valuation for various reasons including purchase or sale of the business, applying for a small business loan, looking to secure venture capital financing, needing a valuation for tax purposes or immigrating to the United States through investment in a business (E-2 visa, EB-5 visa and others).

 The US Small Business Administration defines small businesses by the number of employees and the amount of revenue with the most common threshold being $7.5 million in revenue for most industries.

 While small revenue and low number of employees are a common factor among small businesses, they exhibit a great variety in the nature of their business, the growth stage they are in and in terms of profitability and financial position.

 Small business valuation differs from the valuation for larger businesses in terms of what information about the business is collected and available, the involvement and importance of the owners and the scale and diversification of the business.
 First, we will examine how small business valuation differs from that of large businesses and later how small business valuation techniques differ within the segment.

 The first and most important distinction for a small business valuation as compared to valuing a large business is to determine what role the owners of the business play